tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Fear/Terror
 1. Shame/Humiliation

-We use Tomkins affective appraisal described in ["A primer of affect psychology"][primer_affect_psychology].
+We use affective appraisal described in ["A primer of affect psychology"][primer_affect_psychology].
 The main factor that influences affective appraisal is brain activity that has three main behaviour trends: increase, decrease or stay stable.

 According to Kelly: quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.